Pre-operative assessment

 Eating and drinking before your anaesthetic

-- Do not chew gum or suck sweets for at least two hours before your admission.
+Do not chew gum or suck sweets for at least 1½ hours before your admission.

-- Please take all of your usual medications unless you have been instructed otherwise.
+Please take all your usual medications on the day of surgery unless you have been instructed otherwise.
 You are allowed a small amount of water to do this.
 If you are due to take your medication around your admission time, please do so prior to arrival.

 Important